viamrobotics/docs/docs/components/encoder/_index.md

 - A [board component](/components/board/) that can run a `viam-server` instance.
   For example, a Raspberry Pi, or another model of single-board computer with GPIO (general purpose input/output) pins.
-- Some sort of rotary robot part (like a motor, joint or dial) for which you want to measure movement.
+- Some sort of rotary machine part (like a motor, joint or dial) for which you want to measure movement.

 ## Related Services